-Sometimes when you’re entering data in a worksheet, you might need new cells, rows, or columns.
+When you’re entering data in an Excel worksheet, you might sometimes need new cells, rows, or columns.
 You can add blank cells above or to the left of an existing cell.
-When you insert a cell, Excel shifts cells in the same column down or cells in the same row to the right to accommodate the new cell.
+As you insert a cell, Excel shifts cells in the same column down or cells in the same row to the right to accommodate the new cell.

 For example, to insert a cell between “Summer” and “Winter”: